michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-01-27-nonresident-and-eip3.md

 the U.S. government, it cannot change the law.
 The IRS may make mistakes in its execution, such as issuing payments to ineligible individuals.
 However, it is up to taxpayers to follow the law.
-When the IRS sent the check, it included a letter asking for confirmation of eligibility.
-If you received the payment in error, you should not agree to the eligibility and should follow the [instructions][sendback] to return the payment.
+When the IRS sent the check, it included a letter asking for agreement with the change.
+If you received the payment in error, you should not agree and should follow the [instructions][sendback] to return the payment.

 The IRS has provided specific instructions for returning a misissued EIP3: